impronunciable/hackdash/README.md

 Development enviroment
 ----------------------

-The quickest way to set up a local development environment is by running
+The quickest way to set up a local development environment is using docker-compose to manage the environment by running

     docker-compose up

+If you prefer to run it natively, refer to the blog post above, the config documentation below, and then run

+    yarn start

 Once the images have been pulled/built and started, you should be able to visit it at http://localhost:3000 and see the prompt to create a new dashboard.
 Once you click in the dashboard name input, it will try and fail to prompt you to login.